gclayburg/upbanner/Readme.md

 *Note*: upbanner-starter is not to be confused with the [standard spring boot banner](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-spring-application.html).  upbanner-starter executes only after the app has completely started and is listing on a TCP port.

 # Compatibility
-- Works with any Spring Boot 1.x or 2.x application
+This project is designed to work with any Spring Boot 1.x or 2.x web application.
+It won't do anything until your project has started and is listening for requests on a HTTP(S) port.

 # Using
 Add this to pom.xml: